infiniticio/docs.infinitic.io/src/pages/docs/references/pulsar.md

           token: eyJhbGciOiJSUzII*************MWt8BFgm2rK4aA # Paste the API key here
       ```

-## Modify Settings
+## Pulsar Client Settings

+Infinitic allows you to customize Pulsar producer and consumer settings to optimize performance for your specific use case.
+Below are the configuration options for both producers and consumers.

-### For Producers
+### Producer Settings

-We can provide default settings for all producers.
-All are optional.
-Pulsar default will be used if not provided.
+You can provide default settings for all producers in the `pulsar.producer` section of your configuration file.
+All settings are optional; Pulsar defaults will be used if not specified.

 ```yaml
 pulsar: